Markets, still unsettled, lurch between gains and losses

 Investors rewarded several companies on Friday for reporting solid financial results.
 Expedia rose 2.2% after beating Wall Street's fourth-quarter profit forecasts.
 Online real estate marketplace Zillow rose 13.7% after reporting surprisingly strong revenue.

 Energy stocks made solid gains as oil prices rose 1.4%.
-Exxon Mobile rose 1.2%.
+Exxon Mobil rose 1.2%.
 Those gains were tempered by falling technology stocks.
 Microsoft fell 1%.